-Historic Sites of Manitoba: Atkinson House (RM of Hamiota)
+Historic Sites of Manitoba: Atkinson House (Municipality of Hamiota)

 Arthur Atkinson immigrated to Canada from England in the 1890s and worked in Ontario, later moving to the Hamiota area where he worked as a hired hand until he had saved enough to buy his own homestead.
 On 5 August 1898, he married Ida May Levins (?-1929) whose family had settled in the Viola Dale district a few years earlier.
 They subsequently had six children: Ethel Hope Atkinson (1900-1942), Ernest Lionel Atkinson (b 1902), Orlson Kermit Atkinson (1904-1922), Ellen Grace Atkinson (b 1905, wife of Norman Turnbull), and two who died in infancy.

 After Arthur Atkinson died suddenly at the farm, the Turnbull family lived there for a time.
 Later residents were the Strachans, Hodgsons, and Grays.
 The building has been vacant from many years and is badly degraded but is still owned by the Gray family.

 Hamiota, Grains of the Century: 1884-1984 by Hamiota Centennial History Committee, 1984.
 [Legislative Library of Manitoba, F5648.H34 Ham]